scribe-public/sample-policies/discovery/README.md

 #### Restricted Command Line Regex

 Verify that no restricted regex expression(s) is/are present in the command line.
-Outputs all events that have a regex match with a pattern from `restricted_cmdLine_regex_list`.
+Outputs all executables that matches at least one regex pattern from `restricted_cmdLine_regex_list`.

 ```yaml
 with: